chen-yifu/d3_practice_coding/README.md

-This repository contains some practices that I did to prepare for the job as a NLP co-op internship.
+This repository contains some practices that I did to prepare for the NLP co-op internship at UBC.

 I have included screenshots / gifs to showcase the practice results, in case you are curious.